Fairfield County Auditor

 -

 The building was upgraded to meet the physical accessibility standards of the Americans with Disabilities Act, including the addition of elevators and commercial restrooms.
-This has been the most significant upgrade for the building since the last major renovation in 1873.
+This was the most significant upgrade for the building since the last major renovation in 1873.

 Pictured: 2020 exterior view of 108 N. High St.